MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

 - **Early Upgrade** - enable or disable early upgrade for this site to access newly launched features earlier.
 - **Admin actions** - takes you to the admin center for site admin actions such as adding a custom domain, enable/disable CDN, or set up IP restrictions.

+### Go-live checklist

+PLACEHOLDER

 ## Authentication

-You can configure various authentication providers to allow access to protected pages and data.
+Use **Identity providers** section to configure various authentication providers to allow access to protected pages and data.
 For more information, go to [Configure Power Pages authentication](../security/configure-portal-authentication.md).

+## Security

+Security section allows you to configure permissions for tables used by your site, and change the site's visibility settings to make the site public or keep private.

-## Table permissions
+### Table permissions

 You can configure table permissions on Dataverse tables used in your Power Pages site.
 For more information, go to [Configure table permissions](../security/table-permissions.md).

+### Site visibility

+Site visibility section enables you to manage who has access to your website.
+All new sites created in Power Pages are **private** by default.
+Only makers or people in the organization granted permission by makers will have website access, making your site secure.
+For more information, go to [Site visibility](../security/site-visibility.md)

 ## Mobile